eth-events/readthedocs/elastic/tutorials/query.rst

 copy-pasteable commands for ``cURL`` throughout the tutorial, so if you want to follow along, it is advisable to install the software first.

-You also will need a `registered eth.events API-Account <https://account.eth.events/api/token>`__ in order to run the REST calls.
+You also will need a `registered anyblock.tools API-Account <https://account.anyblock.tools/api/token>`__ in order to run the REST calls.
 The token of your account will be used in the following tutorial as ``$token``.
 Please replace the variables with your user and password.

-Create an eth.events query step-by-step
+Create an anyblock.tools query step-by-step
 ---------------------------------------

-Retrieve all events indexed by eth.events
+Retrieve all events indexed by anyblock.tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On the eth.events endpoint ``/ethereum/ethereum/mainnet/es/event/search``, you are able to query
+On the anyblock.tools endpoint ``/ethereum/ethereum/mainnet/es/event/search``, you are able to query
 all events from the Ethereum mainnet.

 A simple GET request to ``/ethereum/ethereum/mainnet/es/event/search`` shows us 10 events in